Nasdaq wins bid to manage key data processor for stock trading

-NEW YORK, Nov 5 (Reuters) - Nasdaq OMX Group Inc on Wednesday won a contract to manage a stock market data processor that sparked a three-hour trading halt in 2013 and recently was at the center of a stand-off among exchanges over who they would select as the winner.
+NEW YORK (Reuters) - Nasdaq OMX Group Inc (NDAQ.O) on Wednesday won a contract to manage a stock market data processor that sparked a three-hour trading halt in 2013 and recently was at the center of a stand-off among exchanges over who they would select as the winner.

 Representatives from 14 U.S. stock exchanges and the Financial Industry Regulatory Authority selected Nasdaq after a months-long bidding process, according to a statement from Jordan & Jordan, a Wall Street consultancy that managed the bid.